Western Sydney University / Charles Sturt University

 All students must ensure they meet the Medical Board of Australia English language skills for initial registration.
 For further details regarding English language proficiency refer to the Medical Board of Australia Registration Standards: English Language Skills.

+Throughout the course, you will work closely with the local health district and community organisations.
 Patient contact and clinical learning begins in the first weeks and continues throughout the program.
-In Years 3, 4 and 5 you will rotate through clinical placements.
+The first two years of the medicine program are based at the Campbelltown campus of Western Sydney University and within our Clinical Schools at Campbelltown and Blacktown/Mt Druitt Hospital.
+You will experience a range of short-term clinical and community-based experiences which may also include rural placements.
+In Years 3, 4 and 5 you will rotate through most of your clinical placements.
+These include surgery, medicine, critical care, obstetrics and gynaecology, paediatrics, mental health, Aboriginal and Torres Strait Islander health, general practice and medicine in context rotations.
 You may be required to undertake these placements at locations away from your enrolment location and in NSW Health facilities.
 You will be subject to NSW Health policies and procedures.

 You will be responsible for all travel and other expenses during placements that are away from your enrolment location.

-During the clinical years, some students enrolled at Western Sydney University may be required to spend several clinical rotations in rural settings outside the Sydney metropolitan area.
-As a requirement of funding from the Department of Health, approximately 25% of students will have the opportunity to undertake 12 months of study at one of our rural clinical schools, based at Bathurst and Lismore, where subsidised accommodation is available.
-In the event of there being a shortfall of students volunteering to undertake such rural placements, the School will conduct a ballot to determine which students will undertake those placements.
+During the clinical years (Years 3-5), students may be required to spend several clinical rotations in rural settings outside the Sydney metropolitan area.
+In Year 4 and 5, students will have the opportunity to undertake a minimum of 12 months study at one of our rural clinical schools, based at Bathurst and Lismore, where subsidised accommodation is available.
+In the event of there being a shortfall of students volunteering to undertake such rural placements, students will be allocated until the rural placements are filled.
+An internship of one year (completed after five years of University study) is a requirement of registration as a medical practitioner in Australia.
+Internships are organised by the Health Education and Training Institute for internship positions in NSW.

 The Australian Government subsidises the tuition fee for this course.
 The remaining balance is paid by the student.
 Current Western Sydney University fee information.